dtuyenle/Jrecog/README.md

 <h3>Future Improvement</h3>

 More browsers will be supported in the future.
-Currently although mslider does detect if the browser is supported or not if not it would not init.
+Currently although jrecog does detect if the browser is supported or not if not it would not init.
 But i would recommend to use another third party library such as modernizr.
 Feel free to use any images or usage description from this page for your products.

-Go to the <a href="http://mslider.co.nf/">main page</a> to see how it works and more information, specially check out the interactive example on your touch devices.
+Go to the <a href="http://jrecog.co.nf/">main page</a> to see how it works and more information, specially check out the interactive example on your touch devices.